Test coverage parameters

 ## JavaScript/TypeScript <a href="#javascripttypescript" id="javascripttypescript"></a>

-See [javascript-typescript-test-coverage](https://docs.sonarsource.com/sonarqube-cloud/analyzing-source-code/test-coverage/javascript-typescript-test-coverage "mention") for examples and details.
+See [JavaScript / TypeScript test coverage](/sonarqube-cloud/analyzing-source-code/test-coverage/javascript-typescript-test-coverage.md) for examples and details.

 **sonar.javascript.lcov.reportPaths**